Buying a vehicle

 Nassco offers financing to Barbadians, and most foreign nationals who are resident in Barbados, including immigrants, CARICOM nationals, and persons on the Welcome Stamp visa.
 Financing is also offered by Inchcape Barbados (formely Simpson Motors), but only to Barbadians and permanent residents.

-When you buy a vehicle – new or used – you first need to get the vehicle insured and then weighed at the Barbados Licensing Authority's weighing bridge at The Pine, St. Michael.
-Your vehicle's tank must be full, and proof of sale and insurance must be furnished.
-It costs BBD $25 to get a vehicle weighed.
+When you buy a vehicle, whether new or used, you first need to get the vehicle insured and then weighed at the Barbados Licensing Authority's weighing bridge at The Pine, St. Michael.
+Your vehicle's fuel and water tanks must be full.
+After the vehicle is weighed, it must be registered with the Barbados Revenue Authority.

 Many car dealers in Barbados will handle the vehicle registration process for you.
 It may be a complimentary service or something they offer for an extra fee.
 There can be long wait times to get vehicles weighed and registered, so we strongly advise letting your dealer handle it for you if they offer to do so.